fbpx

 Family wedding portraits by Minneapolis wedding photographer, Laura Alpizar

-It’s very important to plan your wedding family photos well in advance of your big day.
+It’s very important to plan your wedding family photos in advance of your big day.

-Start by filling out your own photogapher’s template, if you want to plan ahead you can ask them for this in advance.
+Time to make the list!
+Start by filling out your own photographer’s template.
 I personally send it to my couples in their welcome guide , as well as in their final questionnaire one month to two months before the big day.

-Usually your photographer will ask you to choose from a list of specific groupings, such as parents, parents + siblings and so on.
+Your photographer will ask you to either make a list or choose from a list of specific groupings, such as parents, parents + siblings and so on.

 Inclusive Family Photo list